Roanoke-Blacksburg Regional Airport Terminal Image

 Emergencies

 In the event of a serious incident or emergency, a staging area for media will be established by the Commission.
-Media will be notified via telephone, e-mail, facsimile, and/or the Commission’s Internet web site of the location of the staging area.
+Media will be notified via telephone, email, social media, and/or the Commission’s website of the location of the staging area.

-No access to any accident site will be provided prior to the Commission determining that the site is safe, the incident controlled and all rescue and recovery personnel are clear of the area; other issues may prevent any access to the site.
-Updates will be provided by the Commission as information becomes available.
+No access to any accident site will be provided before the Commission determines that the site is safe, the incident controlled, and all rescue and recovery personnel are clear of the area; other issues may prevent any access to the site.
+The Commission will provide updates as information becomes available.

 Police Incidents